 - Injuries that require surgery

-Benefits Offered Under Workers’ Compensation
+Benefits Offered Under Worker's Compensation

-- Medical expenses: Workers’ compensation in your state covers all medically necessary treatments, medications, treatments, and visits.
+Most workers' comp systems in the various states cover the following benefits.
+However, your state's specific laws can be different, so contact a workers' comp attorney in your state for more information:- Medical expenses: Worker's Compensation in your state covers all medically necessary treatments, medications, treatments, and visits.
 These benefits typically have a maximum dollar amount.
 Co-pays and deductibles are covered.
 You can be eligible for travel expenses if your medical treatments require it.
 Long-term and future care, such as physical therapy, is also covered when medical expenses are determined.

 - Lost earnings: Determining disability benefits involves calculating a percentage of your salary or income, and these benefits may be applicable if the injury has left you where you cannot work either temporarily or permanently.
 How much you receive for lost income depends on the severity of the injury and how it affects your ability to return to work.
-Note that the income you are entitled to can vary by state, so speak to a workers’ compensation attorney in your area for more information.
+Note that the income you are entitled to can vary by state, so speak to a Worker's Compensation attorney in your area for more information.

 - Job rehabilitation: This benefit aims to assist an injured worker in returning to work if they cannot perform their previous duties due to the injury.
 Job rehabilitation can include training, career counseling, and general assistance in finding new work.